ldionne/mpl11/README.md

   filter could be used? if count was optimized for filter, we could have the same effect?

-- find a way to have fast arithmetic operations on sequences of IntegralConstants.
+- find a way to have fast arithmetic operations on sequences of Integrals.
   I think vectorized sum is the most basic instance of count_if: count_if adds 1 or 0 depending on the Predicate